 The lack of diversity is even more pronounced when analyzed by race.
 In 2010, the U.S. population was 64 percent white, and participation in biological sciences Ph.D. programs was 69 percent white.
 Yet only roughly 10 percent of all fisheries science, manager and faculty positions were occupied by minorities.

-Results of the research have been published in the journal, PeerJ.
+Results of the study are being published this week in the journal Bioscience.

 “It is clear that the fisheries science culture is one dominated by white men,” said Ivan Arismendi, an Oregon State University research faculty scientist and lead author on the study.
 “There has been a lot of concern expressed in recent years about diversity, but the numbers don’t seem to reflect that concern.
 It is important to begin turning the process today because the hiring we’re doing now will last a generation.”

 Brooke Penaluna, a research fish biologist with the U.S. Forest Service’s Pacific Northwest Research Station and co-author on the study, said the reasons for the disparity are not completely clear.